mdlacasse/Owl/README.md

 and optimized to suit the goals of the selected objective function.
 All calculations are indexed for inflation, which is provided as a fixed rate, or through historical values, as are all other rates used for the calculations.
-These historical, fixed, and stochastic rates can be used for backtesting different scenarios.
+These historical, mean, or *histochastic* rates can be used for backtesting different scenarios.

 Portfolios available for experimenting include assets from the S&P 500, Corporate Bonds Baa, Treasury 10-y Notes, and cash assets assumed to just follow inflation which is represented by the Consumer Price Index.